cljacoby/aws-notes/readme.md

 * To create a snapshot of a root EBS volumes, it is recommended to stop the EC2 instance before taking the snapshot (but you can do on running)
 * You can create AMIs from both volumes and snapshots
 * You can change EBS volume sizes on the fly, including changing the storage size and storage type
-* Volumes will always be in the same availability zone as the EC2 instance
+* Volumes will **always** be in the same availability zone as the EC2 instance
+* A.k.a. you cannot have an EC2 instance and an EBS volume in different AZs
 * To move an EC2 volumes from one **AZ** to another:
   * Take a snapshot of it
   * Create an AMI from the snapshot